mono/sdb/README.md

 been redirected, that `TERM` is set to `dumb` (or not set at all), or if the `DisableColors` configuration element is `true`.

+`SDB_CFG` can be set to a specific configuration file to use instead of the defaults `~/.sdb.cfg`.
+If set to the empty string (i.e. `SDB_CFG="" sdb`), SDB will not load any configuration file at all, and changed configuration values will not be saved.

 The `SDB_PATH` variable can be set to a list of additional directories that SDB will scan for plugin assemblies in.
 Each directory should be separated by a semicolon (Windows) or a colon (POSIX).